azalk/GoChest/README.md

 ## R
 ### Installing
-The R implementation uses the Python package which is precompiled for Windows (32/64 bit), MacOs (64 bit) and many Linux (32/64 bit) distributions.
+The R implementation uses the Python package which is precompiled for Windows (32/64 bit), MacOS (64 bit) and many Linux (32/64 bit) distributions.
 If you want to use the code on system for which there are no precompiled binaries like Raspberry Pis or Android phones head to the [Compiling](#compiling-the-go-code) section in the Appendix.

 You will need to have [Python](https://www.python.org/) installed on your system in order to run the R-package.